menu

 The overall crime rate in Ree Heights is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-As is often the case in a small town, Ree Heights doesn't have a public transportation system that people use for their commute.
+Ree Heights is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

 The people who call Ree Heights home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ree Heights residents report their race to be White.
-Important ancestries of people in Ree Heights include German, Norwegian, Czech, Scottish, and Irish.
+Important ancestries of people in Ree Heights include German, Norwegian, English, Dutch, and Irish.

 The most common language spoken in Ree Heights is English.
 Other important languages spoken here include Polish and German/Yiddish.